canonical/operator/SECURITY.md

 You may also send email to security@ubuntu.com.
 Email may optionally be encrypted to OpenPGP key
 [`4072 60F7 616E CE4D 9D12 4627 98E9 740D C345 39E0`](https://keyserver.ubuntu.com/pks/lookup?op=get&search=0x407260f7616ece4d9d12462798e9740dc34539e0)
-Please provide a description of the issue, the steps you took to create the issue, affected versions, and, if known, mitigations for the issue.

 If you have a deadline for public disclosure, please let us know.
 Our vulnerability management team intends to respond within 3 working